-Parents' knowledge of child development is one key driver in improving outcomes for their children, yet more than half of parents wish they had more information on how to be a better parent (Rock & Crow, 2017).
-Practitioners in early intervention have the responsibility to address with families their questions or concerns and provide information regarding social-emotional development.
+Parents' knowledge of child development is one key driver in improving outcomes for their children, yet more than half of parents wish they had more information children, yet more than half of parents wish they had more information on how to be a better parent (Rock & Crow, 2017).
+Practitioners in early intervention have the responsibility to address with families their questions or concerns and provide information regarding socialemotional development.
 Social-emotional skills are the base for many other skills to build upon; families want to know what to expect to support their child to succeed in the world.
-A study conducted in 2016 by Zero to Three and the Bezos Family Foundation found. "a majority of parents (59%) think that children do not experience these emotions until the age of six months or older.
-About half of all parents surveyed underestimate how early their infants are able to pick up on the intentions and feelings of others: 47 percent believe that one-yearold children are not affected by parents' mood, despite evidence that this capacity emerges around three months of age.
+A study conducted in 2016 by Zero to Three and the Bezos Family Foundation found, "a majority of parents (59%) think children do not experience these emotions until the age of six months or older.
+About half of all parents surveyed underestimate how early their infants are able to pick up on the intentions and feelings of others: 47 percent believe one-year-old children are not affected by parents' mood, despite evidence this capacity emerges around three months of age.
 The survey also demonstrates a large difference between children's actual developmental capabilities and what parents believe they can do.
-A child's ability to control his or her emotions develops between three and four years of age but nearly one guarter of parents think that this occurs at one year of age or younger.
+A child's ability to control his or her emotions develops between three and four years of age but nearly one quarter of parents think that this occurs at one year of age or younger.
 While the ability to share and take turns emerges between three and four years, 43% of parents think children have this capacity before the age of two.
 This common misconception reinforces the need for practitioners to share the knowledge they have on social-emotional development and skills with families.
+Watch the video below for parental perspective on how children learn from their parents.

 Did You Know?

 Research shows that a strong social and emotional foundation in early childhood powerfully impacts children's later positive attitudes and behaviors, their academic performance, career path, and adult health outcomes!
 (CDC.org, 2017)